celkas/bazel-issue-tests/README.md

 # bazel-issue-tests

-This is a repository to reproduce an error in bazel.
+This is a repository to reproduce an error in bazel (see [this issue](https://github.com/bazelbuild/bazel/issues/16208)).
 The companion-repository [`bazel-issue-sw`](https://github.com/celkas/bazel-issue-sw/) shows no error.
 This repository will not work though.

 Usage:
 ```